 No. You can currently only provide one WorkSpace for each user.

-Q: How many Workspaces can I launch?
+Q: How many Amazon WorkSpaces can I launch?

 Q: What is the maximum network latency recommended while accessing a Workspace?